Physics-informed Neural Networks with Periodic Activation Functions for Solute Transport in Heterogeneous Porous Media: Abstract

 \section{Abstract}

-Solute transport in porous media is relevant to a wide range of applications in hydrogeology, geothermal energy, underground CO2 storage, and a variety of chemical engineering systems.
-Due to the complexity of solute transport in heterogeneous porous media, traditional solvers require high resolution meshing and are therefore expensive computationally.
-This study explores the application of a mesh-free method based on deep learning to accelerate the simulation of solute transport.
-We employ Physics-informed Neural Networks (PiNN) to solve solute transport problems in homogeneous and heterogeneous porous media governed by the advection-dispersion equation.
-Unlike traditional neural networks that learn from large training datasets, PiNNs only leverage the strong form mathematical models to simultaneously solve for multiple dependent or independent field variables (e.g., pressure and solute concentration fields).
-In this study, we construct PiNN using a periodic activation function to better represent the complex physical signals (i.e., pressure) and their derivatives (i.e., velocity).
-Several case studies are designed with the intention of investigating the proposed PiNN's capability to handle different degrees of complexity.
-A manual hyperparameter tuning method is used to find the best PiNN architecture for each test case.
-Point-wise error and mean square error (MSE) measures are employed to assess the performance of PiNNs' predictions against the ground truth solutions obtained analytically or numerically using the finite element method.
-Our findings show that the predictions of PiNN are in good agreement with the ground truth solutions while reducing computational complexity and cost by, at least, three orders of magnitude.
+Simulating solute transport in heterogeneous porous media poses computational challenges due to the high-resolution meshing required for traditional solvers.
+To overcome these challenges, this study explores a mesh-free method based on deep learning to accelerate solute transport simulation.
+We employ Physics-informed Neural Networks (PiNN) with a periodic activation function to solve solute transport problems in both homogeneous and heterogeneous porous media governed by the advection-dispersion equation.
+Unlike traditional neural networks that rely on large training datasets, PiNNs use strong-form mathematical models to constrain the network in the training phase and simultaneously solve for multiple dependent or independent field variables, such as pressure and solute concentration fields.
+To demonstrate the effectiveness of using PiNNs with a periodic activation function to resolve solute transport in porous media, we construct PiNNs using two activation functions, \textit{sin} and \textit{tanh}, for seven case studies, including 1D and 2D scenarios.
+The accuracy of the PiNNs' predictions is then evaluated using absolute point error and mean square error metrics and compared to the ground truth solutions obtained analytically or numerically.
+Our results demonstrate that the PiNN with \textit{sin} activation function, compared to \textit{tanh} activation function, is up to two orders of magnitude more accurate and up to two times faster to train, especially in heterogeneous porous media.
+Moreover, PiNN's simultaneous predictions of pressure and concentration fields can reduce computational expenses in terms of inference time by three orders of magnitude compared to FEM simulations for two-dimensional cases.